 The findings suggest that men need more reliable information, preferably on a reputable UK site, about talking to their children, the physical effects of treatment and the options of having a prosthesis.

-Kathleen Russell returned to the United States in 2016.
-We have no contact details. kathleenrussell@googlemail.com
+Kathleen Russell returned to the United States in 2016. kathleenrussell@gmail.com

 Thesis available for download http://repository.tavistockandportman.ac.uk/1128/